aafarokh/WBB_NWK/README.md

 StimPulseDuaration_us : If stimulation is on, this column indicates the stimulation pulse duration in microseconds.

-# Converting old files to new files
+# Converting old files to new ones; FileAdopter.m

 All signal files a re in .txt format, either the old or the new versions.
 The files that contain different signals from different subjects in the old format could have different rows and columns such as: